Will Vesper

-Will Vesper (11 October 1882 in Barmen, Germany – 14 March 1962 in Gut Triangel bei Gifhorn) was a German author and literary critic.
+Will Vesper (11 October 1882 – 14 March 1962) was a German author and literary critic who was involved in the Nazi book burnings.

 Life and work

-Born into a Protestant farmer family, he read History and Germanic philology (Germanistik) in Munich.
-From 1906 he was active as literary adviser and translator at the C.H.
-Beck publishing house.
-In 1913-1914 he was in Florence, Italy.
-He rose to early fame as the editor of several anthologies of German poetry of a ‘spiritual’ kind, including Der deutsche Psalter and two volumes of Die Ernte aus acht Jahrhunderten deutscher Lyrik, and for his retelling of the Tristan and Isolde and Parzifal legends, all of which sold in tens of thousands before 1914.
+Born into a Protestant farmer family in Barmen, he read History and Germanic philology (Germanistik) in Munich.
+From 1906, he was active as literary adviser and translator at the C. H. Beck publishing house.
+In 1913–1914, he was in Florence, Italy.
+He rose to early fame as the editor of several anthologies of German poetry of a spiritual kind, including Der deutsche Psalter and two volumes of Die Ernte aus acht Jahrhunderten deutscher Lyrik, and for his retelling of the Tristan and Isolde and Parzifal legends, all of which sold in tens of thousands before 1914.
 Vesper took part in World War I from 1915 to 1918, first as an infantryman, and towards the end of the war as scientific or intelligence assistant in the military staff.

-After a two-year period as manager of the cultural section of the Deutsche Allgemeine Zeitung from 1918 to 1920, Vesper was employed from 1923 until 1943 as editor of the periodical Die schöne Literatur (Beautiful Literature) (later under the title Die Neue Literatur (New Literature)), which was to become the leading national socialist literature magazine.
+After a two-year period as manager of the cultural section of the Deutsche Allgemeine Zeitung from 1918 to 1920, Vesper was employed from 1923 until 1943 as editor of the periodical Die schöne Literatur (Beautiful Literature), later under the title Die Neue Literatur (New Literature), which was to become the leading national socialist literature magazine.
 At the same time he published his own novels, stories and poems.
 His works mainly dealt with German history, and above all with proto-Germanic times.
 In these he displayed a decidedly nationalistic perception, which together with his glorification and exalting of the love of the native soil, of motherhood and war, made it inevitable that he would become a representative of Nazi ideology.
-His best-known work Das harte Geschlecht, about the Christian conversion of Iceland, appeared in 1931 and in May 1933 was praised in the Völkischer Beobachter as a 'thoroughly bloodthirsty Northland novel.'
+His best-known work Das harte Geschlecht, about the Christian conversion of Iceland, appeared in 1931, and in May 1933 was praised in the Völkischer Beobachter as a "thoroughly bloodthirsty Northland novel".